Dad’s Generosity Continues

-When his father established the Edward H. Schmidt Family Donor Advised Fund at the Toledo Community Foundation in 1994, Tom was helping his dad with his estate plans.
-"Dad's philosophy was to share what you have and he gave smaller amounts to several groups.
-I suggested he think about giving larger donations to specific organizations of his choice," explains Tom.
+When his father established the Edward H. Schmidt Family Donor Advised Fund at the Greater Toledo Community Foundation in 1994, Tom was helping his dad with his estate plans.
+“Dad’s philosophy was to share what you have and he gave smaller amounts to several groups.
+I suggested he think about giving larger donations to specific organizations of his choice,” explains Tom.

-"The Toledo Community Foundation played a part in making this happen.
-The Foundation does great due diligence and has a wonderful board made up of the kind of people who make good decisions that will continue in perpetuity."
+“The Greater Toledo Community Foundation played a part in making this happen.
+The Foundation does great due diligence and has a wonderful board made up of the kind of people who make good decisions that will continue in perpetuity.”

 Tom has advised the Fund since his father’s death in 2005 and continues to help transform the community by following his dad’s past giving practices, thereby furthering his dad’s name in the community.

 “Stewardship is done quietly.
 It’s not done to tell everyone but to help people.
 Dad’s giving pattern was to support organizations that help businesses and provide education,” says Tom.

 According to Tom’s wife Connie, her father-in-law’s generosity has deep roots.
 “For years when Ed and his wife lived on the farm in Bowling Green, they sent money to family members still living in Germany during World War II.
 This was when they really didn’t have money to spare.
 Dad corresponded with the descendants of those families for years and the letters continually expressed deep gratitude for his support,” she says.

 Tom, who is president of the Ed Schmidt Auto Group of Perrysburg and Maumee, worked with his father for 27 years.
 “Dad was the marketing guy and I was the strategic guy,” he smiles.